go-irc/irc/README.md

 what you're looking for.
 This library is more of a building block for other things to build on.

+While this library aims for forwards API compatibility, there may be some breaking changes if something important comes up.

 ## Example

 ```go